 - My favorite dessert to top with whipped cream is Southern Peach Cobbler Pound Cake!

-- This Banana Split Dessert piles whipped cream on top of cream cheese, bananas, and crushed pineapple for a refreshing summer dessert.
+- This Banana Split Dessert layers whipped cream on top of cream cheese, bananas, and crushed pineapple for a refreshing summer dessert.

 - Homemade whipped cream is used in Mississippi Mud Pie